Geodan/edugis-pwa/README.md

 # EduGIS-lithtml

-EduGIS, http://www.edugis.nl and http://kaart.edugis.nl is an application to acquaint students with Geographical Information Systems (GIS) without the need to first install software or download data.
+EduGIS, http://www.edugis.nl, and http://kaart.edugis.nl is an application to introduce Geographical Information Systems (GIS) to students, without the need to first install software or download data.

 ## Pre-requisties